bab014/pelagic.nvim/README.md

 ## Neovim theme with lots of _blue_ inspired by the [Pelagic Zone](https://en.wikipedia.org/wiki/Pelagic_zone) of the ocean

-Please consider donating to [Clean the Oceans](https://theoceancleanup.com/donate-as-person/) and help
+Please consider donating to [Clean the Oceans](https://theoceancleanup.com/donate-as-person/)

 ![banner](./assets/pelagic_banner_seastar_1.png)